 The separate Office team continue with a different updating policy, seemingly oblivious to past problems updating Microsoft Office, let alone Windows.

 Delay Updating Office or Windows

 With the concerns about buggy patches, the seemingly wise move is to delay updating.
-Let other people be Microsoft’s guinea pigs for their ill-tested patches.
+Let other people update quickly and be Microsoft’s guinea pigs for their ill-tested patches.

 That’s the right idea.
 It’s what Office-Watch.com has recommended for many years and it’s what we do ourselves.

 The downside of delaying is the risk of Zero Day (0-day) attacks.
 These are security bugs which hackers discover and start using to attack computers BEFORE the software makers know about the problem and can produce a bug fix to prevent successful infiltration.

 In these cases, it’s important to quickly update Office and Windows to prevent infection.
 Microsoft uses these ‘zero day’ situations to justify their automatic update policy.